-- What powers will be bestowed upon the review panel? - This is explained in Annex B Detailed requirements of the parties directly involved in the CCRM under the section Reviewers. - Who will have standing at a review? - Only the IFO and the ccTLD Manager or applicants for a new ccTLD which are directly affected by an IFO decision as explained in section 3 Applicability of the Policy. - What are the grounds (for a review)? - This is answered in section 4.1 Possible findings of the CCRM.
+- What powers will be bestowed upon the review panel? - This is explained in Annex B Detailed requirements of the parties directly involved in the CCRM under the section Reviewers. - Who will have standing at a review? - Only the IFO and the ccTLD Manager or applicants for a new ccTLD as explained in section 3 Applicability of the Policy. - What are the grounds (for a review)? - This is answered in section 4.1 Possible findings of the CCRM.